 There are so many commands in Linux that sometimes it is hard to keep track of what you have done.
 This is not a huge issue but it comes up from time to time.
 If you have had a very long terminal session going then you will have a screen full of commands and output from those commands.
 So occasionally you might just want to clean things up.
 That is what this command is for.

 - history [this will show you the history of successful commands]

 This stands for manual.
-It is quick and easy to use.
-It is also the help system for Linux.
+It is easy to use and is also the help system for Linux.
 It not only helps you but will give you more information that you could imagine.
 Any time you question how to use any utility or feature just use it with the [man] utility.
 For this reason its one of the essential Linux commands.

 This is one of the basic essential Linux commands because it displays information about files.
 It will work on a single file or multiples if used as an argument.
 There are a variety of ways to using it.
 It is one of the basic Linux utilities that everyone uses.
 Check what directory your in or what files and sub directories are available.
 Ls has a couple options, -a and -d .
 The -a option lists everything in the directory.
 The -d option displays the sub directories.

 My favorite option is the -R. It outputs hierarchies of everything there.
 This is especially useful.
 The last option I wanted to mention is the -s one.
 It stands for size.
 It is always useful knowing the size of a file you are working with for a variety of reasons.
 Of course you can also combine these options using 2 or more.
 The files in white are data and the files in blue are directories.

 - cat error_log [shows the contents of a file]